zhikunluo/test/README.md

 # test
-just used for testing git operations
+used for testing git operations